Parenting is stressful. Being anxious is normal. But what happens when it’s something more?

 All I knew was that I was gripped with an overwhelming sense of fear and dread about telling my husband that I had dropped the ball and had destroyed our credit score.
-(Something which did not actually happen, but in my anxiety-ridden state, it was a foregone conclusion.)
+(Something which did not happen, but in my anxiety-ridden state, it was a foregone conclusion).

 I was sitting across the table from him when the credit card company called to inquire about the missed payment, and as the realization of what was happening dawned on me, I started shaking.
 I broke out in a cold sweat, my whole body tensed, and I felt a wave of nausea wash over me.
 Mind you, my husband is one of the kindest, most compassionate people I have ever met, but I was gripped with a sense of panic that he would be furious and never forgive me for being one week late with the credit card payment.

-I can’t remember what the triggers were for all the ones that followed, but I do remember feeling like I needed help.
+I can’t remember the triggers for all the ones that followed, but I do remember feeling like I needed help.

-What I didn’t know then, and what I fear is still widely unknown by many women, their partners, their family members, and even many health care professionals is just how prevalent postpartum anxiety is.
-And for many people, it begins during pregnancy: according to the organization Postpartum Support International, as many as 6% of pregnant women and 10% of postpartum women suffer from anxiety.
+What I didn’t know then, and what I fear is still widely unknown by many women, their partners, their family members, and even many health care professionals, is just how prevalent postpartum anxiety is.
+And for many people, it begins during pregnancy.

-Postpartum depression I was aware of.
+I was aware of postpartum depression.
 Between the informational pamphlets from my OB in the waiting room and in the new mother packet from the hospital, the articles in parenting and women’s magazines, and the occasional celebrity who came forward after becoming a mother to talk about her PPD, I felt confident that I knew what to be on the lookout for, the warning signs to be aware of.
 And while anxiety and depression often team up together, I had no idea that the physical symptoms I was suffering from were hallmarks of panic attacks.